compi1234/pyspch/Style_sheet.md

 fig :           Figure object
-ax :            array of axis objects row :           int, axis row, numbering starting at 1 with the top row (default=1) col :           int, axis column (in spectrogram plotting by default=1) heights :       float array, relative height ratios for a row grid
+iax :           axis index (for row grids only) or indices (for row+column grids), numbering from 0 row_heights :   float array, relative height ratios for a row grid, defaults to [1] col_widths :    float array, relative width ratios for columns, defaults to [1]